-The accessible platform is 10'x15', with a built in bench and a wide ramp (almost 6') to access the platform.
+The accessible platform is 10'x15', with a built-in bench and a wide ramp (almost 6') to access the platform.
 Nice platform for enjoying the sights and environment of the pond.
-Beach is basically an access/ramp area for boats.
+There is a boat ramp adjacent.
 No other benches, no picnic tables.
-One wheelchair accessible portable bathroom.